 The overarching goal of the project, and of Christ House as a whole, is that patients will leave our program stabilized, with the tools and education necessary to manage their health needs.
 The further goal is that these improvements will allow them to live independently.
 We strive to heal patients in body, mind, and spirit, and to break the cycle of homelessness.

 Describe the change you would like to see in the community as a result of this Advance project

-When the founders of Christ House opened our doors 30 years ago, they prayed that one day Christ House would be able to close.
+When the founders of Christ House opened our doors over 35 years ago, they prayed that one day Christ House would be able to close.
 They hoped, as we still do, that homelessness would cease, and all would have a place to go when they were sick.
 Sadly, this has not been the case.
 While the city is making some strides in addressing chronic homelessness, the need for our services remains strong.
 Even if continued gains are made in placing homeless individuals in permanent housing, there will still be a need for the services that Christ House provides–stabilizing medical care in a safe and secure environment.
-We hope that through our work with patients in partnering with other agencies and groups in the city, that we can improve the overall continuum of care for homeless men and women, and continue to work toward the overall goal of ending homelessness.
+We hope that through our work with patients in partnering with other agencies and groups in the city, that we can improve the overall continuum of care for individuals experiencing homelessness, and continue to work toward the overall goal of ending homelessness.